 Taking care of yourself at work

-Achieving a meaningful work-life balance is important for our mental health.
-Without clear boundaries and healthy habits, work-related stress can take a big toll on our wellbeing.
-So how can we reduce the risk and set ourselves up for success?
+Achieving a meaningful work-life balance is essential for our mental health.
+Without clear boundaries and healthy habits, work-related stress can significantly affect our wellbeing.
+So, how do we proactively reduce the risk and set ourselves up for success?

 What can cause stress at work?